-Before moving to Texas, I had a vague, stereotypical of this Southern State.
+I didn’t know much about Texas before living in the South and was pleasantly surprised by how many fun things there are to do in San Antonio.
+Before moving to Texas, I had a vague, stereotypical view of this Southern State.
 Having lived in Toronto for the majority of my life, I’ve always thought of the ‘Wild Wild West’ as a place with little to do.

 And truth be told, living on the outskirts of Houston semi-confirmed my initial suspicions of suburban boredom.
 However, the beautiful weather, the charming Southern hospitality, and its close proximity to Mexico have made Texas much more enjoyable than I initially anticipated.
 Especially places like San Antonio, with its colorful layout and delightful atmosphere, has made my job in Texas seem like a constant work-cation.

 Do spend a few days roaming the San Antonio streets and soaking in the gorgeous Texan sun!